binaryage/totalfinder-web/installation.md

 <img src="/images/login-items.png" class="doc-inline-image-50 right">

-By default, installer puts `TotalFinder.app` into startup items to be launched during login.
+By default, the installer puts `TotalFinder.app` into startup items to be launched during login.
 This ensures TotalFinder is loaded into Finder when you start the system.
 You may remove `TotalFinder.app` from your login startup items to prevent TotalFinder from launching at startup.

 <div style="height: 120px">&nbsp;</div>